irinagallagher/irinagallagher.github.io/ownCloud_client_quickstart.md

 ---

 # Owncloud Client Quickstart Guide
-This guide is aimed at helping **Users** connect to an ownCloud Server up.
+This guide is aimed at helping **Users** connect to an ownCloud Server.

 The following connection options are available:

 * [Desktop Client](https://doc.owncloud.com/desktop/2.5/)
-* [Android App](https://download.owncloud.org/download/repositories/stable/owncloud/index.html) for the following Linux distributions: CentOS, Debian, Fedora, openSUSE, SLE, Ubuntu, RHEL.
+* Mobile Client - this guide illustrates using an Android App

 ## Download and Install the ownCloud Desktop Client
 1. Download the installer package for your operating system from [https://owncloud.com/download/#desktop-clients](https://owncloud.com/download/#desktop-clients).